WhelanLabs/danu/kanban.md

   use the build script to configure solr to include a nutch core as described in the nutch tutorial.

-* create startup script
+* create runtime startup script

-* create shutdown script
+* create runtime shutdown script

-* set up crawl to write to solr setup the runtime crawl script to work with Solr.
+* set up runtime crawl to write to solr setup the runtime crawl script to work with Solr.

 ## Backlog

 * move build-time bat scripts out of install image location. (use "/build_scripts/solr" instead)
+  - createNutchCore.bat

 * build initial testing framework